What is ankle dislocation?

 better.
 Let your provider know if you have any numbness or swelling in your leg, or

-a high fever.
+a high fever or chills.
 Call 911 if you have any sudden, severe symptoms, such as sudden shortness of breath.

 Key points about ankle dislocation